 In May 2018 I seized an opportunity to ride the beautiful and dangerous Suhua Highway 蘇花公路 (中文) from Hualien City 花蓮市 to Sū'ào 蘇澳 in Yílán 宜蘭.
 I had previously taken this same route on bicycle back in 2013—a harrowing trip I’ll never forget—so I was eager to drive a scooter and experience it at a different pace.
 I also visited a number of historic sites along the way, including several former Shinto shrines, as part of an ongoing project documenting various elements of the Japanese colonial legacy in Taiwan.
-The highway itself also owes something to Japanese engineering—it opened to vehicular traffic in 1931—although it has been continuously repaired and expanded since then.
+Much of the highway itself also owes something to Japanese engineering, having opened to vehicular traffic in 1931, but it has been continuously repaired and expanded since then.

 My first stop as I exited Hualien City 花蓮市 was a Shinto shrine1 located next to the Port of Hualien at the north end of town.
 In the late 1930s an aluminum factory on this site to support the Japanese war effort.
 Sometime around 1941 a small, unranked shrine2 was constructed next to the main office.
 The factory was bombed by American forces but the shrine survived the war, presumably unscathed, although few records of the original shrine are known to exist.
 Apparently we don’t know what it originally looked like nor what kami (spirits) were venerated there.